mobeets/bpcs/README.md

 This is an implementation of the method discussed in: Kawaguchi, Eiji, and Richard O. Eason.
 "Principles and applications of BPCS steganography."
 In Photonics East (ISAM, VVDC, IEMB), pp. 464-473.
 International Society for Optics and Photonics, 1999. ([pdf](http://web.eece.maine.edu/~eason/steg/SPIE98.pdf))

+(Note: Works for python2; small tweaking required for python3.)

 ### Encoding and decoding

 First, we want to embed a file in a vessel image.
 Here, we'll embed the text of an entire novel in a 300x300 image.